 I reflected on my desire to help, and not unintentionally hurt, gender inclusivity at the policy and planning level, and arrived at the following question: What exactly is men’s place in improving humanitarian and disaster work by involving more women?
 While I may not have the ultimate answer, I will try to outline some potential answers in the hope they will prove useful to my colleagues of any gender.

 Men “at the table” need to be aware.
-The Global Platform’s only gender-focused program—a side event titled “From Sendai to the SDGs: Institutionalizing Grassroots Women’s Leadership for Greater Resilience”—was initially an all-male panel (or “manel” as one of the other speakers called it).
+One event at the Global Platform was initially an all-male panel (or “manel” as one of the other speakers called it).
 It was only changed at the urging of the IFRC Secretary General, who refused to participate in the event until at least one woman was present on the panel.
 It took the IFRC Secretary General’s acknowledgement and urging to fix the issue.
 It could be that none of the other panelists even considered whether both genders were represented.
 This is something men can do: take a look around.
 Are there women at the meeting, on the panel, on the team, in the office?
 If not, why not?
 It is probably something that should be addressed.
 There are rarely major efforts to make sure women are involved in high-level planning and coordination processes.
 For example, OCHA (the UN’s humanitarian coordination body) has many toolkits for gender mainstreaming in its cluster system activities, but none address gender representation at cluster coordination meetings, or mechanisms for elevating gender diversity in international staff.
 Certainly, not every team may have the capacity for consistent gender diversity.
 But aiming for it as a best practice should be reasonable for any organization.